hgzimmerman/diesel_test_setup/README.md

 ### Support Commitment
 The scope and features of this project are pretty minimal and should be easy to maintain.
 I consider this project to be feature-complete, although if you find something lacking, feel free to open an Issue or PR.
-The crate is listed under passively maintained in its `cargo.toml`, should I cease to be able to maintain this crate, I will alter that tag to indicate that.
+The crate is listed under `passively-maintained` in its `Cargo.toml`, should I cease to be able to maintain this crate, I will alter that tag to `looking-for-maintainer`